 Santa Fund Toy Shop helps 1,185 families

-Kaisy Korcoulis, of the Salvation Army, hands a toy to Angelica Barrientos, of Manchester, for one of her two young boys, at the Union Leader Salvation Army Santa Fund Toy Shop Monday afternoon at the Radisson.JOSH GIBNEY/UNION LEADER
+First year volunteer Scott Perry, of Manchester, tosses a toy to eighteen year volunteer Kate Martel, of Manchester, as they sort through gifts at the Union Leader Salvation Army Santa Fund Toy Shop Monday afternoon at the Radisson.JOSH GIBNEY/UNION LEADER

 Your donations to the Union Leader Santa Fund for the Salvation Army provide most of the toys, although some of the "special" toys are collected at the New Hampshire Motorcycle Rights Organization Toy Run each September.

 Salvation Army Capt.
 Miriam Rader said there were 1,185 families registered to shop Monday.
 The Salvation Army also was able have businesses, churches and other organizations take care of 80 especially needy families.

 Fawn was looking for toys for her 4-year-old daughter, who has cystic fibrosis.